 - Give yourself a raise! (even if it’s $5/mo.)

 - Keep better worry hours.
 No one makes good decisions in the wee-hours of the night once our head hits the pillow.
 Save those wrestling matches in your mind for daylight and working hours.
 Just try it … you might find you sleep better!

-- Haters distort the numbers they are not your primary patient audience.
-They misunderstand the mathematics and what you do doesn’t appeal to them.
-Keep your main thing, the main thing and people will rally around you and love you for it.
+- Haters distort the numbers all the time.
+Remember however, they are not your primary patient audience.
+They misunderstand the mathematics and what you do doesn’t have to appeal to everyone, all the time.
+One person cannot serve all, be all and heal everyone in our communities.
+Stop trying to be everything for everyone and do what you do best.
+Keep your main thing, the main thing … and people will rally around you and love you for it.

 - As a Concierge Doctor, you set the bar high for others to live up to.
 Be proud of it.
 Today, the bar is so low in healthcare that we have no where to go but up and better — yet no group in healthcare (save a few, of course) are willing to proudly blaze the trail and then send back maps for others to follow.

-- If you’re unlucky enough to have a waiting room, buy more comfortable chairs.
+- If you’re unlucky enough to have a waiting room, buy comfortable chairs.

 - Make people smile.
 Acknowledge people in the waiting room … even if it’s just for a moment.
 Crack a joke, even a bad one.